ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/5_combining_data.md

 ### Exercise 5-3: Selecting by location

- 1. Open [City Council Districts](https://data.cityofnewyork.us/City-Government/City-Council-Districts/yusd-j4xi) and the HPD buildings in Manhattan as created in the previous exercise.
+ 1. Open [City Council Districts](https://data.cityofnewyork.us/City-Government/City-Council-Districts/yusd-j4xi) and the HPD buildings in Manhattan as created in Exercise 5-1.
  2. Confirm that the layers are in the same CRS or use **Save As...** on one of the layers to make them match.
- 3. Select one city council district.
+ 3. Select one city council district in Manhattan.
  4. Go to **Vector > Research Tools > Select by Location**:
     1. Select the appropriate layers for **Select features in** (the buildings layer) and **that intersect features in** (the city council districts layer).
     2. Check **Only selected features** to only select buildings in the selected city council district.